dancrha/dancrha/README.md

 <div align="center" style="font-size">
  I'm a Software Developer and Laurier Computer Science graduate 🎓 :canada:!
-I am currently doing an internship at Digital Mobility Inc. as a Software Developer/Quality Assurance Intern, with the prospect of joining their developer team after my internship.
-I specialize in Web Development, creating scalable and user-friendly web-apps with React.
-I also have mobile development experience with Flutter + Dart, and Java + XML.
+I currently work at Digital Mobility Inc. as a Software Developer, after completing an invaluable four month internship.
+At DMI, I have been getting lots of experience developing mobile applications with Flutter and Dart, and I have become familiar with tools such as Git, Jira, Slack, Teams, VSCode, etc. I specialize in Web Development, creating scalable and user-friendly web-apps with React.
 </div>